dsalathe/blog/src/data/posts/017-obsidian-tuto-03.md

 1. **Open Right Sidebar**: Click the right sidebar toggle (or use `Ctrl+Shift+Right Arrow`)
 2. **Access Journals Panel**: Look for the calendar icon in the right sidebar
 3. **Dock Journals at Bottom**: Drag the journals panel to the bottom of the right sidebar
-4. **Add Graph View**: You can also drag the graph view to the top of the right sidebar for visual reference
+4. **Add Graph View**: You can also drag the graph view to the top of the right sidebar for visual reference.
+More on that in the following chapter.

 ![Daily Workflow Setup](https://raw.githubusercontent.com/dsalathe/obsidian-tutorial/main/obsidian-tutorial/images/Pasted%20image%2020250922161919.png)